 Non-Exclusive Recording Contract

-- Agreement under which an owner of copyrights grants a license to a company to procure usage for the content (i.e. recordings and compositions) in the form of synchronization licenses.
+A non-exclusive recording contract is an agreement where an owner of copyrights grants a license to a company to procure usage for the content (i.e. recordings and compositions) in the form of synchronization licenses.

 You’ve probably seen us post about various artists under Symphonic being featured in TV shows, movies, commercials, and even video games.
 This is the type of contract you need for this.
 Thanks to the non-exclusive basis of the agreement, the copyright owner (i.e. the party granting the license) is allowed to license the same content to other companies during the term of the agreement.